JackiBackiBoy/stingray-rt/README.md

 - Extended rendering effects like caustics and volumetrics.

 # Acknowledgements
-- Pharr, Jakob, Humphreys, Physically Based Rendering - From Theory to Implementation
+- Pharr, Jakob, and Humphreys, *Physically Based Rendering - From Theory to Implementation*, 4th edn.
+- Peter Shirley, Trevor David Black, and Steve Hollasch, *Ray Tracing in One Weekend*